Blogging, Tips

-Adding highlight.js to Ghost
+Add highlight.js to Ghost with Code Injection

-Adding highlight.js to Ghost
+Add highlight.js to Ghost with Code Injection

 Markdown has an out of the box code formatting syntax using the single or triple ` symbol but it does not feature any syntax highlighting or horizontal scrolling for that matter, making somewhat larger code blocks unreadable.